Avoiding Confusion between Predictors and Inhibitors in Value Function Approximation: Introduction

-If trained on the same data as in the conditioned inhibition paradigm (i.e., [1 0]$\rightarrow$1, [1 1]$\rightarrow$0), an approximator will subsequently predict a negative reinforcement or punishment when presented with X alone (i.e., [0 1]$\leadsto$-1) instead of the correct zero valued outcome (since X is actually a predictor of reward omission, not punishment).
-In this way, there exists a confusion between predictors of an outcome and inhibitors of the oppositely valenced outcome.
-Making the distinction between them is important.
-Besides imposing an increase in prediction error when the inhibitor is presented alone (or in certain combinations), such circumstances could be read incorrectly by an agent and lead to irrational actions (e.g., fear-driven actions instead of disappointment-driven actions and vice versa).
+It is very easy to create confusion between an inhibitor and an excitor of opposite valence in standard VFAs.
+We will show that when a VFA is trained on the same data as in the conditioned inhibition paradigm (i.e., [1 0]$\leadsto$1, [1 1]$\leadsto$0), it will subsequently predict a negative reinforcement or punishment when presented with X alone (i.e., [0 1]$\leadsto$-1) instead of a zero-valued outcome, as the conditioned inhibition paradigm suggests.
+Indeed, it is possible to have a combination of rewarding and punishing outcomes, which might seem to similarly balance out (i.e., [1 1]$\leadsto$0, where one stimulus is a predictor reward and one is a predictor of punishment).
+However, this double outcome is qualitatively very different from the conditioned inhibition case, which captures the omission of an expected outcome.
+It would be best if there was a way to distinguish between these cases, instead of always assuming one or the other.
+Besides imposing an increase in prediction error, such an assumption could be read incorrectly by an agent and lead to irrational actions (e.g., fear-related responses instead of disappointment-related responses).

+Here, we demonstrate this error in concrete terms and offer a simple, generic solution.
+Instead of predicting the standard reward value, we train two function approximators: one to predict future punishment and one to predict future reward.
+Each prediction is also rectified (i.e., negative values are set to zero).
+The typical reward value is finally computed by subtracting the punishment prediction from the reward prediction.
+Essentially, instead of allowing positive and negative rewards to cancel each other out and go unnoticed, they are both acknowledged and used to train the model, although the final reward signal used to make decisions does combine them in the usual way.
+This allows the model to make the distinction between the omission of one outcome and the prediction of the oppositely valenced outcome.

-Here, we demonstrate this issue in concrete terms and offer a simple, generic solution.
-Instead of predicting the reward value, we train function approximators to predict specific primary reinforcements (e.g., food, charging station, etc.).
-Then, the agent-defined reward values of the expected reinforcements are summed to give a reward value prediction.
-This approach breaks the reinforcement-learning problem into an intermediate supervised learning layer and a RL layer readout.
-The intermediate prediction of real-world primary reinforcements recognizes the importance of developing high-level representations of the world, though doing so is not the focus of the present work.
-Instead, we show that the choice of what a supervised learner predicts, or its \emph{output representation}, is equally important, and is reflected in the resulting affect on prediction accuracy.
+Like the standard VFA, separating the prediction of positive and negative reinforcements recognizes the importance of developing high-level representations of the world as an input to reinforcement learning, though doing so is not the focus of the present work.
+Instead, we show that the choice of what a learner predicts, or its \emph{output representation}, is equally important, and is reflected in the resulting effect on prediction accuracy.